 What does your role as a Chief Strategist entail?

-MR: I bring thought leadership to our [digital commerce] clients around helping them align with not just what their competitors and the industry are doing but also what’s happening with technologies.
+MR: I bring thought leadership to our [digital commerce] clients around helping them align with not just what their competitors and the industry is doing but also what’s happening with technologies.
 Which ones are best for them?

 I spend time understanding a client’s environment, business needs, and goals.
 Then, I help the client [team] round the corners on their rough ideas – ones that might not be implemented right away or fully baked.